Your Complete Guide to the 2026 Pell City Block Party

 A Beloved Small-Town Tradition

 When my kids were younger, I looked forward to taking them to the block party every year.
 I could always count on a great time for our entire family.
-It was great heading downtown to play games, let the kids ride rides, relax in lawn chairs to listen to live music, shop local vendors, chat with friends, and eat yummy treats.
+It was great heading downtown to play games, let the kids enjoy the rides, relax in lawn chairs to listen to live music, shop local vendors, chat with friends, and eat yummy treats.

 There’s something about gathering in the city’s historic downtown, surrounded by historic buildings, the smell of food vendors in the air, and neighbors you don’t always get to stop and talk to until you’re standing right next to them.
 It just feels like Pell City.